Sharon Lia Robinson

 The anthology is the first ever collection of fat feminist writings and I am one of the catalysts and contributors.

-We who are artists create our fantasies, our new realities, often in our hope to create a better world, a more compassionate presence for all.
+As a visionary artist, I have always sought to create and to imagine new realities and insights in order to create a better world, a more compassionate presence for all.

 I was also deeply influenced by my interest and research in Jungian psychology.
-The process of Jungian psychology became an important experience for helping me to discern my authentic self.
+The process of Jungian psychology and therapy became an important experience for helping me to discern my authentic self.

-I began to feel more self-validation in my creative writings, inspiring me to integrate fat feminism into my artistic life.
+The result is that I began to feel more validation in my creative writings, inspiring me to integrate fat feminism into my artistic life.

 During that time, Aldebaran (Vivian Mayer) and I were searching for a title for the initial manuscript of writings we had collected and co-edited for a fat feminist anthology.